replicatedhq/replicated-docs/docs/reference/kots-cli-velero-print-fs-instructions.md

 # velero print-fs-instructions

 :::note
 This command is deprecated.
-Use [kots velero configure-hostpath](/reference/kots-cli-velero-configure-hostpath) or [kots velero configure-nfs](/reference/kots-cli-velero-configure-nfs) instead.
+Use [`kubectl kots velero configure-hostpath`](/reference/kots-cli-velero-configure-hostpath) or [`kubectl kots velero configure-nfs`](/reference/kots-cli-velero-configure-nfs) instead.
 :::

 Prints instructions for setting up a file system as the snapshots storage destination (such as NFS or host path).